Probate

 What You'll Need

-- Details of all assets and their approximate values
+- Details of all assets and their values

 - Information about debts and liabilities